This red cabbage pasta salad recipe is loaded with fresh celery, carrots, bell pepper, and of course tons of green peas for a great side dish.

 This cabbage macaroni salad is a super bright and fresh take on the classic macaroni salad.
 The crunchy veggies and pasta pair really well with the creamy ranch dressing.
 This simmer side dish pasta salad goes great with burgers, dogs, or anything off the BBQ.

-- Elbow Macaroni Noodles: You can use this gluten free version if you avoid wheat, or use normal macaroni noodles if you can eat wheat.
-If I’m cooking for a crowd or bringing this dish to a BBQ, I always use gluten free noodles in case anyone there is gluten sensitive… then everyone can enjoy this Hawaiian mac salad!
+- Elbow Macaroni Noodles: You can use this version if you avoid wheat, or use normal macaroni noodles if you can eat wheat.
+If I’m cooking for a crowd or bringing this dish to a BBQ, I always use gluten free noodles in case anyone there is gluten sensitive… then everyone can enjoy this pasta cabbage mac salad!

 - Bell Pepper: If you don’t have fresh peppers, these sweet roasted red peppers are a great substitute!
 I love adding them to breakfast bakes, sandwiches or wraps, and soups.